BRIEF-Alejasamochodowa.pl signs deal for delivery of car parts

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Signs a deal for the delivery of car parts to Russia-based contractor
+* Signs deal for delivery of car parts to Ukraine-based contractor Jpc-Asia Parts

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)